randy3k/radian/README.md

 # rice: 🍚 A 21 century R console

 _rice_ is a modern command line interface to the R program.
-It is a pure frontend so that an R installation is required.
-It replaces the use of the the default R console, similar to `ipython` in the `python` ecosystem.
+It replaces the use of the the default R console, in the sense which is similar to `ipython` in the `python` ecosystem.
 In fact, `rice` is built on top of the same technology which `ipython` uses.

 _rice_ is still under active development, any feedbacks will be welcome.
 Users should also use it at their own risks